-Top 5 4th Quarter Trades of FI - GuruFocus.com
+Top 5 4th Quarter Trades of Fi - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab US Dividend Equity ETF has a price-earnings ratio of 15.54 and a price-book ratio of 3.83.
+In terms of valuation, iShares Core S&P Mid-Cap ETF has a price-earnings ratio of 13.73 and a price-book ratio of 2.29.

-During the quarter, FINANCIAL CONSULATE, INC bought 147,752 shares of ARCA:SCHX for a total holding of 703,436.
-The trade had a 2.64% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $46.9.
+First National Bank of South Miami reduced their investment in ARCA:IJR by 2,986 shares.
+The trade had a 0.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $96.67.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Schwab U.S. Large-Cap ETF has a price-earnings ratio of 20.08 and a price-book ratio of 3.80.
+In terms of valuation, iShares Core S&P Small-Cap ETF has a price-earnings ratio of 12.38 and a price-book ratio of 1.75.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.